 - putting our to-do list and accompanying checkboxes on the kitchen chalkboard

 - and of course many a paper calendar on the fridge (oh how I wanted that to work!).

 Some systems stuck, such as the budget meeting.
 Some fluttered to the floor never to be picked up again, like the calendar(s).

 In the long run, I ended up streamlining a lot of my life as a result.
 I guess there’s just something about doing life with another person that made me take a long look at all the different processes I had acquired as a single adult.
 Which ones were still working for me in this new stage of marriage and growing a business?

 If you find yourself in a similar streamlining season or you just generally want to be more productive, I hope you find helpful the following list of top productivity apps.
 In no particular order, I share below the ones my husband and I tried on for size!

 Oh, Asana, I tried so hard to like you.
-I enjoy the pretty interface and the fact that Asana allows me to share projects with friends.
+Twice.
+I enjoy the pretty interface, all the features, and the fact that Asana allows me to share projects with friends.
 But I fear the complicated notification settings ended up clogging my inbox, and there is little I detest more than a clogged inbox.
 So I was sorta prejudiced against Asana from then on.
+Asana ended up having more features than I truly needed.
 I think this tool would be fantastic were it just a bit more user-friendly for the non-techies among us.